 If you have never cooked scallops at home, it can seem intimidating.
 Here are a few tips to help make it easy.

-- Pat Dry: Thoroughly patting them dry with a couple of sheets of paper towel is important before you season and cook.
+- Pat Dry: Thoroughly patting your scallops dry with a couple of sheets of paper towel is important before you season and cook.
 If there is too much water left in the scallops, it will release while cooking and they’ll simmer instead of sear.

 - Sear: When the scallops are done they’ll have a beautiful crust on each side and the center should be milky white, or opaque.
-Internal temp will be 130 degrees Fahrenheit.
+The internal temperature should be 130 degrees Fahrenheit.

-- Store: Store leftovers in the fridge in an airtight container for up to 3 days.
+- In the Refrigerator: Store leftover scallops in the fridge in an airtight container for up to 3 days.

-- Freeze: You can freeze cooked scallops for up to 3 months, but do not add the sauce before freezing.
+- In the Freezer: You can freeze cooked scallops for up to 3 months, but do not add the sauce before freezing.
 Make the creamy garlic sauce fresh when ready to serve.

 Creamy Tuscan Garlic Scallops